Roulette Layout

 Roulette Outside Bets position

-Low or High Bets are another type of wager less seasoned players commonly prefer.
+Low or High bets are another type of wager less-seasoned players commonly prefer.
 The box for Low bets is located to the left of the Even bet box and is marked “1 to 18”.
 The High bet box is positioned to the right of the Odd bet box and is marked “19 to 36”.
 Both pay out 1 to 1.

-Player wagers £1 on a High/Low bet that covers the Low numbers (1 to 18).
-If the ball lands on one of the Low numbers they will collect a total of £2.
+A player wagers £1 on a High/Low bet that covers the low numbers (1 to 18).
+If the ball lands on one of these low numbers, they collect a total of £2.

-Player wagers £1 on a Dozen bet that covers the 1st Dozen (1 to 12).
-If the ball lands on one of the 1st Dozen numbers they will collect a total of £3.
+A player wagers £1 on a Dozen bet that covers the 1st Dozen (1 to 12).
+If the ball lands on one of these numbers, they collect a total of £3.

-Another option is to place a Column bet as the 36 numbers on the layout can be divided into three separate columns with 12 numbers each.
-Below each column, there is a box that says “2-1” – this is where the chips for Column bets are placed.
+Another option is to place a Column bet, as the 36 numbers on the layout can be divided into three separate columns with 12 numbers each.
+Below each column there is a box that says “2-1” – this is where the chips for Column bets are placed.
 The marking also corresponds to the payout for winning Column bets.

 Inside Bets